 The Colony hot oil pizza is a different kind of pie.
-Yes, it’s thin crust as every pie on the Roadfood list is, but these guys are wicked, wicked thin.
+Yes, it’s thin crust as every pie on the Roadfood list is, but these pies are wicked, wicked thin.
 And there’s only one size (which is a nice size for a normal sized hungry guy) and limited options.
-They make nothing other than these cheap pizzas here… And they never will.
+They make nothing other than these cheap pizzas here… And they say they never will.
 I’ll let the pro explain the hot oil pizza properly…

 The Roadfood Experience

 Pizza at the Colony Grill is unique.
 It is thin-crusted, thinner even than the Neapolitan-style pizzerias of New Haven; and it is brittle.
 Regardless of the ingredients on top, each triangular slice can be lifted by its broad end from the circumference of the pie and the pointy end of the slice will remain on the same plane as the rest.
 There is real character to this crust, and at the outermost edge, a luscious crunch unlike any other pizza you will eat.

 As for toppings, the usual repertoire is available, including clumps of excellent locally-made sausage; but Colony connoisseurs frequently get what is known here as a Hot Oil pizza.
 Hot oil — “hot” meaning spicy — is drizzled over everything and seems to bake right into the crust, giving every crunchy bite a zest that is not merely fiery, but brilliantly pepper-flavored.
 We love the hot oil with sausage, or with wide discs of pepperoni.